XanClic/butterfly/README.md

       structure now (use it through `:struct scalars`)
-- [ ] Structures: User should be able to define structures in JSON files – this is considered complete when I have a usable qcow2 definition (for this, I will need links ("this value is an offset for that value"))
+- [ ] Structures: User should be able to define structures in JSON files – this is considered complete when I have a usable qcow2 definition (for this, I will need links (“this value is an offset for that value”))
 - [ ] Structure highlighting: When you click on a value, it should be highlighted in the data stream
 - [ ] Be able to display the list of installed structs (this requires some way